Nodefusion/NodefusionPortal.UserManual/README/Organizations/Work-Services.md

-## Work Service
+## Work Services

-The page Work Service shows information regarding customer's Work Services.
+The page Work Services shows information regarding customer's Work Services.
 It has two functionalities, showing the Estimated Work Service Hours for the current month and showing the Work Report history.